-- An interesting case in a few Webcomic/Homestuck fanfics, they rarely come from actual breeding.
+- An interesting case in a few Homestuck fanfics, where hybrids rarely come from actual breeding.
 Usually it's the result of the main characters entering another universe, and in the process, their two species getting mixed into a singular one.
 This does make sense, considering the Trolls' Bizarre Alien Biology.

 Films — Live-Action

 - Alice in Seventh Son is the daughter of a human father and a witch mother (in the film, witches are implied to be a separate species).
 It turns out the hero, Tom, is one as well.

 - Barf the Mawg from Spaceballs, played by John Candy.
 "I'm a Mawg.
 Half man, half dog.
 I'm my own best friend!"
 Even worse, the gangster Pizza the Hutt is described as half-man, half pizza.
 So that's how those Pizza Boy Special Delivery scenes really end...

 - Partially justified in Species.
 While alien/human hybrids are created through Hand-Waving, the three-quarters human children of The Virus infected astronaut in Species II who are sickly and (apparently) sterile.